 --execute \

-h=primary.db.example.com,D=mydb,t=usersWall-clock time: ~75-150 minutes.
-The primary sees doubled write load (every UPDATE triggers a shadow-table UPDATE) for the duration.
-Application latency on writes goes up 20-50%.
+h=primary.db.example.com,D=mydb,t=usersWall-clock time: ~75-150 minutes, also fully online.
+The primary sees doubled write load (every write also fires the shadow-table triggers) for the duration, and application write latency typically rises 20-50%.

 Replication considerations